Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 # Scratch Pad
 These are our goals, to-do tasks, and completed tasks.

-DEMO RELEASE GOALS: 2024-11-22
+FULL RELEASE TASKS: 2024-11-24 - 0.2.0
-  Urgent Tasks: Needed for Steam approval
+Urgent Tasks: Bugs to fix before popularity
   [ ] - Potato stamp approval doesn't update score
-    [ ] - Don't set stamps to go invisible when quota reached in Endless mode [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Passport comes from random x/y, instead of down the slot
+  [ ] - Don't set stamps to go invisible when quota reached in Endless mode [ ] - Hook up game won, level lost, and level won scenes to gameUI scene [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Passport comes from random x/y, instead of down the slot [ ] - You can see the potato come in from the right [ ] - If you deny/accept a potato and then that potato times out, it still checks the stamps [ ] - Difficulty selection UI after selecting endless mode General Tasks:
-  Tasks:
   Graphics:
+    [ ] - Change megaphone dialogue box to be text files printed on instead of hardcoded words for ease of localisation [ ] - Add dialogue emotes randomly to the potatoes [ ] - Add a version counter
     [ ] - Change "Runner Escaped" to capitals
     [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there [ ] - Replace missile sprite
     [ ] - Make sure scores are shown above their respective action (stamping, missiles, scanning) [ ] - If the player has 0 points do not say "-500 points" when a potato escapes [ ] - Display the score for longer, a few seconds, so the player can read it [ ] - Rewrite laws to make sense, bad wording
-      [ ] - Faces and hair doesn't line up on potatoes [ ] - You can see the potato come in from the right [ ] - Fade in potatoes when they come into the customs office
+    [ ] - Faces and hair doesn't line up on potatoes
+    [ ] - Fade in potatoes when they come into the customs office
   Audio:
     [ ] - No ambience or background music playing
   Scoring:
-      [ ] - Randomly lose combo when doing potato border runner system [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile [ ] - When a potato escapes by running a strike is not added [ ] - If the player has 0 points do not remove 500 points when a potato escapes [ ] - Points are not added when correctly allowing entry to potatoes [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Went from 3 strikes to 7, border runners may add but not update strikes [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Update stats on potato escape and missile kill [ ] - Check and see whether strikes are actually removing [ ] - Balance points (missiles, stamping, scanning)
+    [ ] - Randomly lose combo when doing potato border runner system [ ] - A strike is not removed when you successfully murder a potato with an air-to-surface missile [ ] - When a potato escapes by running a strike is not added [ ] - If the player has 0 points do not remove 500 points when a potato escapes [ ] - Points are not added when correctly allowing entry to potatoes [ ] - When maximum strike reached nothing happens, only checks when above maximum strikes instead of equal to [ ] - Went from 3 strikes to 7, border runners may add but not update strikes [ ] - Expiration rule is wrong, passport was expired and got strike for denying entry [ ] - Update stats on potato escape and missile kill [ ] - Balance points (missiles, stamping, scanning)
   Interaction:
     [ ] - Lower delay between stamps
     [ ] - Border runner system went off twice and cancelled the first one out [ ] - Set default selection for main menu for keyboard control [ ] - Expand area for perfect hit chance on border runner system [ ] - Bound missile mini-game to area2d, check update_cursor for area2d mouse checking code [ ] - Mouse has to be over passport to be able to stamp [ ] - Able to drag stamps off interaction table, bound them to lower half of screen [ ] - Able to drag passport off interaction table, bound them to lower half of screen [ ] - Snap closed passport to position of mouse cursor to avoid bad offset

-FULL RELEASE GOALS: 2024-11-27
-## To Be Completed
-These are tasks which must be completed before the submission to Steam deadline, November 24th.

-### Bugs
+  Bugs:
+    [ ] - If the missile is in flight when the spud escapes off the road, the missile freezes and remains until the next escape attempt.
+    [ ] - Potatoes continued to escape even during the Shift Summery.
+    [ ] - When potato escapes, if it does so mid click (such as clicking on the speaker or a passport), the missile fires at the place you clicked on the screen.
+Nuking their paperwork was ineffective, and required a long reload time.
+    [ ] -  Score might not be resetting between rounds on leaderboard.
+Fairly sure mine just kept going up.
+    [ ] -  Spud alarm never stops.
+Alt tabbed out, paused, shift summery, no matter what, the spuds escape like clockwork.
+    [ ] -  Strikes from spud escapes did not add to the strike count, at least not consistently.
+    [ ] -  Escape key for menu stopped working after I alt tabbed a few times and completed the first "day".
+Not sure of cause on that one.
+    [ ] -  Score is sometimes presented as a float and sometimes as a integer.
+Not sure if intentional or just some minor bug from early project, but figured i would point it out.
     [ ] - Check why date rules keep failing (make sure expiration date is referencing correct variable, and that it's evaluating properly, especially months_until_expiry()
     [ ] - Change position so kill text flying up with the score update [ ] - Fix missile getting stuck bug, store last position of mouse on potato escape [ ] - Update menus with new MODERN DOS font
     [ ] - Update ATTRIBUTION.md with MODERN DOS font
     [ ] - Lower z-index of crater below that of the potato_person runner
     [ ] - Don't allow the player to move the passport while the animation is playing for it to pass into the customs table [ ] - Stamps go over edge of passport

-### Urgent
-[ ] - Difficulty selection UI after selecting endless mode [ ] - Add dialogue emotes randomly to the potatoes
+  Gameplay:
+    [ ] - Reduce chance of Spud running the border
+    [ ] - Reduce lead time for missiles
-[ ] - Change megaphone dialogue box to be text files printed on instead of hardcoded words for ease of localisation [ ] - Explain how to flip the pages on the document in the tutorial [ ] - Add flash arrow pointing from the left to the right indicator for megaphone [ ] - Add flash indicator pointing at corner of first page [ ] - How to give visual feedback of controls to the player?
-[ ] - Fix the pixel resolution of the text
-[ ] - "Change verbiage to 2 and under"
+    [ ] - Faster project or more centralized location for missile [ ] - Explain how to flip the pages on the document in the tutorial [ ] - Add flash arrow pointing from the left to the right indicator for megaphone [ ] - Add flash indicator pointing at corner of first page [ ] - Make the instructions an overlay which you could close [ ] - "Change verbiage to 2 and under" on rules
-[ ] - Make the instructions an overlay which you could close [ ] - Custom cursor for hover, click, grab, drag
+  Backend:
     [ ] - Save game and load game
-[ ] - Make it clearer that the potato is running the border, add agency [ ] - UV Lamp mini-game

 ## General Tasks